xiafei2011/HMSim1/README.md

 4. How to run the simulator?
 	The shell script run.sh gives an example of running the HMSim1.

+Please contact Fei Xia (xia.flover@gmail.com) if you have any questions.
+The author would like to receive your advices and improve the simulator.

 [1].
 Architecting phase change memory as a scalable dram alternative.
 ISCA'2009